 If you realize you missed a sentence of your speech, just keep going.
 The whole speech might be messed up if you feel like you have to go back and correct something.
 In general, the audience is not going to know that you missed a small portion of your prepared speech.

 You should know about the room you are speaking in.
 See if you can tell how sound travels without a microphone.
 Check out the microphone and other equipment so that you feel at ease with it.
 Understand the best ways to use visual aids.
 Also, figure out how much eye contact you should make.

 If you inadvertently skipped a sentence, keep going.
 If you get flustered and try and go back, you could confuse your audience.
 The audience has not seen your speech, so they will remain unaware that you missed something unless you tell them.

 Practice some deep breathing to help you through your speech.
 Deep breathing can be tremendously helpful at controlling nerves.
-Inhale through your nose for a four-count, and exhale through your mouth for a five-count.
-Do this approximately five times to feel a difference in how calm you feel.
+Inhale and count to four, then exhale and count to five.
+Do this about 6 times to calm yourself down.

 Deep breathing can help curb your anxiety.
 First, take a deep breath and hold it for about three seconds.
 Then exhale very slowly.
 Do this a few times, and you’ll see that it does help.
 Inhale and exhale counting to four each time.
 Do this up to six times and you can feel more relaxed.

 Have you been in a class and dread the public speaking part?
 Have you let ideas slip because you were nervous?
 Now that you’ve read these tips, you have no reason you continue your silence.

 Dress well for the event.
 The way you looks reflects on your speech.
 Men should wear a tie since this accessory draws the focus of the crowd to the face of the person speaking.